mptwaktusolat/app_waktu_solat_malaysia/README.md

 _Not available for iOS sorry :disappointed:_

-## Try the pre-releases
+## Try the pre-releases (Beta track)

 Get it [here](https://github.com/iqfareez/app_waktu_solat_malaysia/releases).
-Do submit your review and comments.
+Do let mew know your feedback and comments.
 Some of the version are also available in Google Play beta program.

 ## Devlogs